cjungmann/readargs/README.md

   the developer and the end user to confirm *state variable* settings.

+- **Interactive Support**
+  Elements of the *action map* can be used to request and process user input interactively.
+This may be used if a user forgets to enter required information.

 ## Documentation

 There is a set of **texinfo** files that generate an **info**